-I enjoy Paris much more when I rent an apartment than when I stay in a hotel.
-And not only because I save money, but also because renting an apartment allows me to live as Parisians do – buy food at local shops, cook at home, have a warm baguette for breakfast with the smell of fresh coffee coming from the kitchen…
+I enjoy Paris more when I rent an apartment than when I stay in a hotel.
+And not only because I save money, but because it allows me to live as Parisians do – buy food at local shops, cook at home, have a warm baguette for breakfast with the smell of fresh coffee coming from the kitchen…

 I guess I’m not alone, judging from the many rental agencies now specialized in short term leases for tourists.
 I’ve tried many of them, good and bad ones.
 On the bad side, I once got such a poorly equipped place that I had to buy bed linens and a coffee maker.
 But after trial and error, I now know the reputable agencies, and have eliminated disaster ones.

 This part of the 4eme Arrondissement is perfect for walking.
-One of the oldest neighborhoods of Paris, the charm of its narrow pedestrian-only streets and small specialty stores is known worldwide, as are its restaurants, boutiques and cafes.
-The Marais is also the gay district of Paris, full or art galleries and shops with the latest in clothes, shoes, home decoration, and everything else in between.
+One of the oldest neighborhoods of Paris, its narrow pedestrian-only streets and small specialty stores are charming and known worldwide, as are its restaurants, boutiques and cafes.
+The Marais is also the gay district of Paris, full or art galleries and shops with the latest styles in clothes, shoes, home decoration – and everything else in between.
 Even food looks better in the windows of those small shops.

-I was in the Marais for the New Year in December of 2007, and had time to retrace my favorite walking route: I started everyday near the apartment on Rue des Tournelles, just around the corner from excellent Brasserie Bofinger, then would go on towards Rue du Pas de la Mule, passing by a small restaurant always full with locals, Bistrot de L’Oulette; then I would turn left at the corner and go to Cafe Hugo, on Place des Vosges.
-Named after French writer Victor Hugo, who lived next door on what is now a museum with his name, Cafe Hugo’s food is nothing special, to be honest.
-What makes it be always crowded is the great view Place des Vosges, a magnificent square right in front of it.
-Even in the winter it is possible to seat outside at the Hugo, they provide movable heaters in a covered area.
-I feel like a queen sitting there having a capuccino and watching the world pass by – people watching is one of the greatest things to do in the Marais.
+I was in the Marais for the New Year in December of 2007, and had time to retrace my favorite walking route: I started everyday near the apartment on Rue des Tournelles, just around the corner from excellent Brasserie Bofinger, then would go on towards Rue du Pas de la Mule, passing by a small restaurant always full with locals, Bistro de L’Oulette; then I would turn left at the corner and go to Cafe Hugo, facing magnificent Place des Vosges.
+Named after French writer Victor Hugo, who lived next door in what is now a museum with his name, Cafe Hugo’s food is nothing special, to be honest, but it’s always crowded.
+Even in the winter it is possible to seat outside, it provides movable heaters in a covered area from where it’s great to sit and watch people passing by – people watching is one of the greatest things to do in the Marais.

 After Cafe Hugo I would visit antique shops and art galleries under the arches of Place des Vosges, where all styles – from very contemporary to more traditional – are represented.
 Moving on to Rue des Francs Bourgeois, leaving Place des Vosges behind, I would pass Rue de Turenne, always stopping for some window shopping.
-This is an area crowded with sophisticated locals and well heeled tourists, all sporting the latest fashion styles and the newest iPhones.
-Lots of Americans there in December, no one would say our dollar was so low – $1.44 against the Euro – the weakest it had been in a long time.
-God bless.
+This is an area where sophisticated locals and well heeled tourists shop, all sporting the latest fashion styles and the newest iPhones.
+Lots of Americans there in December, by the way, no one would say our dollar was so low – $1.44 for one Euro – the weakest it had been in a long time.

-Despite the weak dollar, I managed to do a little shopping: for white shirts I went to Anne Fontaine or Rayure; for the latest in fun designer clothes at reasonable prices there is always La Piscine, on 13 rue des Francs-Bourgeois.
-Last time I bought such a nice dress there, my 20 year old daughter just had to have it for herself!
+I managed to do a little shopping, anyway – for white shirts I went to Anne Fontaine or Rayure; for the latest in fun designer clothes at reasonable prices there is always La Piscine, on 13 rue des Francs-Bourgeois.
+Last time I bought such a nice dress there that my 20 year old daughter just had to have it for herself!

 Next time, hopefully.
 The Marais should still be there …